Delayed radio emission in tidal disruption events from collisions of outflows driven by disk instabilities: Introduction

 When a star passing by a supermassive black hole (SMBH) approaches too closely and becomes torn apart by the tidal force of the SMBH, an energetic electromagnetic transient called a tidal disruption event (TDE) ensues \citep{hills1975,rees1988,evans1989,phinney1989}.
 The light from a TDE encodes information about the black hole mass and host environment, properties of the disrupted star, and the physics of accretion \citep{guillochon2013,mockler2019,bonnerot2021}.
 Emission from TDEs has been detected across optical, UV, X-ray, and radio wavelengths \citep{auchettl2017,gezari2021,hammerstein2023,cendes2024,goodwin2025arXiv}.

 In particular, radio observations enrich the picture of TDEs by illuminating processes that expel outflows from the disruption, thereby providing insight into the hydrodynamical processes taking place in the SMBH environment after a TDE \citep{alexander2020}.
-For radio detections in the first days to weeks after the optical discovery of the TDE, the mechanism powering the emission is typically interpreted as the interaction between the surrounding medium and material that was ejected promptly from the TDE, whether as a relativistic jet \citep[e.g.,][]{zauderer2011,zauderer2013} or a non-relativistic outflow \citep{alexander2016,alexander2020,cendes2021,goodwin2023,hu2025}.
+For example, jetted TDEs ($\nu L_\nu\gtrsim 10^{40}$ erg s$^{-1}$) generate powerful radio emission via a relativistic jet (e.g. Swift J1644+57, \citealt{zauderer2011,zauderer2013,cendes2021b} and AT2022cmc, \citealt{andreoni2022}).
+For radio detections in the first months after the optical discovery of the TDE, the mechanism powering this prompt emission is typically interpreted as the interaction between the surrounding medium and material that was ejected around the time of the TDE.
+Among non-jetted TDEs (with $\nu L_\nu < 10^{39}$ erg s$^{-1}$), prompt radio emission associated with a non-relativistic outflow has been detected in several events, including ASASSN-14li, AT2019qiz, ASASSN-19bt, AT2019dsg, and others \citep{vanvelzen2016,alexander2016,alexander2020,cendes2021,goodwin2023,hu2025,alexander25}.

-In addition, recent studies have reported the discovery of radio emission that is delayed relative to the time of optical discovery, which exhibit diverse properties and potentially stem from varied origins \citep{horesh2021,horesh2021b,cendes2022}. \cite{cendes2024} report radio emission detected years after discovery for $\sim 40$\% of optically selected TDEs, inferring evidence for mildly relativistic outflows launched with delays of $\sim$100s--1000s of days after the TDE. \cite{goodwin2025arXiv} identify radio emission in half of an X-ray selected sample of TDEs, coincident with the peak X-ray luminosity and possibly delayed from the optical detection of a TDE.
+In addition, recent studies have reported the discovery of radio emission that is more delayed relative to the time of optical discovery, which exhibit diverse properties and potentially stem from varied origins \citep{horesh2021,horesh2021b,cendes2022}.
+Many non-jetted TDEs appear to show such delayed radio emission \citep{alexander25}. \cite{cendes2024} report radio emission detected years after discovery for $\sim 40$\% of optically selected TDEs, inferring evidence for mildly relativistic outflows launched with delays of $\sim$100s--1000s of days after the TDE. \cite{goodwin2025arXiv} identify radio emission in half of an X-ray selected sample of TDEs, coincident with the peak X-ray luminosity and possibly delayed from the optical detection of a TDE.
 The radio emission exhibited for certain events, such as AT2018hyz \citep{cendes2022}, may be associated with off-axis jets \citep{sfaradi2024,matsumoto2023}, or the delayed radio rebrightening could arise from misaligned jet precession \citep{teboul2023,lu2024}.
 However, \cite{cendes2024} disfavor the scenario of off-axis jets for the observed outflow velocities and radio luminosities of their sample.